t-kellett/CV/README.md

 ## Work Experience

 **BCS Consulting** (May 2019 - August 2021)
-_Consultant/Product Owner
+_Consultant/Product Owner_

-- Implementing BCS' low-code operational risk software, BCS controlcentre.
+- Implementing BCS' low-code operational risk software, BCS controlcentre as a Product Owner within the SAFe methodology.
-- Gathering requirements, communicating code enhancements to the development team and configuring and delivering those that did not require changes to the codebase.
+- Gathering requirements and managing the backlog, communicating code enhancements to the development team and configuring and delivering those that did not require changes to the codebase.
 - Direct management of junior members of the team, providing guidance to non-technical members of the team.
-- Managing the backlog of my stream, ensuring fluid delivery along with my counterparts as part of the SAFe methodology.
 - Ad-hoc data requests and report building using Oracle SQL & Microsoft SSRS.
+- Awarded Rising Star in 2020 - peer-nominated, senior-management-decided award for the best employee that has joined within the last 3 years.

 **IBM** (August 2017 to May 2019)
 _Business Consultant_

 - Technology/Business Consultant working on a variety of banking and public sector clients.
-- Business/Process analysis for a large retail bank on remediation of data to comply with GDPR
+- Business/Process analysis for a large retail bank on remediation of data to comply with GDPR.
-- Business Analyst on a project to replace the core banking system of a large retail bank
+- Business Analyst on a project to replace the core banking system of a large retail bank.
-- Process analysis and workshops to assist in the RFP process of a large government department to digitise their time recording function (inc. vendor analysis)
+- Process analysis and workshops to assist in the RFP process of a large government department to digitise their time recording function (inc. vendor analysis).
+- Awarded Manager's Choice Award for outstanding delivery on a project.

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.
+**Communication** - Having worked as a management consultant on technical implementations, I have plenty of experience tailoring the delivery of a message to the relative technical knowledge of the audience.
+From senior business stakeholders who want to know the 'so what?' without being burdened with the technical detail, down to needing to communicate the minutae of processes to development teams.

+**Empathy** - Without the ability to put myself in others' shoes, I wouldn't have been able to succeed as a consultant gathering requirements from business stakeholders and working in diverse teams.
+Most recently manifested in the Rising Star Award at BCS as evidence of my ability to perform at a high level.

+**Resilience** - Working at the coal-face with sometimes difficult clients breeds a necessity for a thick skin and I pride myself on my ability to roll with the punches but most importantly take constructive criticism and adapt my ways of working to continually improve.

+**Adaptability** - From being a client, to business analysis and product ownership at IBM and BCS Consulting, now to software development.
+My experience across the spectrum of technology projects has made me well-suited to drop into any project and be able to quickly

 -STAR
 -What was the situation/task?
 (ST)